-The Shares will be issued by the Trust, a Delaware statutory trust.
-The Trust will operate pursuant to a trust agreement (the "Trust Agreement"), as amended and/or restated from time to time.
+agreement (the "Trust Agreement"), as amended and/or restated from time to time.
 CSC Delaware Trust Company, a Delaware corporation, is the trustee of the Trust (the "Trustee").
-The Trust is managed and controlled by the

-Sponsor.
-U.S. Bancorp Fund Services, LLC will be the administrator (the "Administrator"), U.S. Bancorp Fund Services, LLC will be the transfer agent (the "Transfer Agent"), and U.S. Bank, N.A. will be responsible for the custody of the Trust's cash (the "Cash Custodian").
-BitGo Trust Company, Inc. and Coinbase Custody Trust Company, LLC, (the "Custodians") will be responsible for custody of the Trust's Litecoin ("LTC").7
+A third party will be the transfer agent of the Trust (in such capacity, the "Transfer Agent") and the administrator of the Trust (in such capacity, the "Administrator").
+A third-party custodian (the "Custodian") will be responsible for custody of the Trust's Litecoin.